The Safest and Most Dangerous Places in Utah: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Utah is $421 per year, which is $43 less than the national average.
-Below we compare states similar to Utah:
+The overall cost of crime per resident in Utah is $421 per year, which is $43 less than the national average.
+The comparison below uses states similar to Utah:

 • In New Mexico, crime costs $835 per person, which is $414 more than in Utah.